mas802/openhab-geojson/README.md

 - Temperature (Temperature, SetPoint(a))
 - Battery
 - State (evrything else, e.g. Switch(a), Blinds, Door, Motion, ...)
+- Select (Special category with predefined states from the Home config)

 Hint if you tag a Switch as a Light it will be properly marked as such.